Microgynon 30

 -

 As a contraceptive pill, Microgynon 30 is used to prevent unwanted pregnancies when you’re sexually active.
-To achieve this effect it contains the hormones ethinylestradiol and levonorgestrel.
+To achieve this effect, it contains the hormones ethinylestradiol and levonorgestrel.
 Due to this combination and dosage, Microgynon 30 can also have other benefits, for example:

-- relieving symptoms connected to premenstrual syndrome (PMS)
+- relieving PMS symptoms

-- helping with problems around your period (by making it less painful, lighter and more regular)
+- helping with problems around your period by making it less painful, lighter and more regular

 -